 Exte (Japan, 2007)

 I’ve had a copy of Exte sitting on my shelf for around five years.
 Every time I picked it up to watch it, I’d think to myself, “It’s about killer hair extensions,” and put it back down.
 I read a number of positive reviews that almost convinced me I should watch it, and then I remembered it was about killer hair extensions, so I didn’t.
 One of these reviews mentioned that it was made by Shion Sono, who directed the rather wonderful Suicide Club, a film that stuck with me for its unnerving strangeness, but which contained no killer hair extensions.
-Finally, wanting to review another non-English-language film this October, for a change of pace, I succumbed and slipped the disc into my laptop.
+Finally, wanting to review another non-English-language film this October, I succumbed and slipped the disc into my laptop.
 And, sure enough, Exte is all about killer hair extensions.
-It’s also a bloody marvellous film.
+It’s also bloody marvellous.

 After the body of an unidentified young woman is found in a shipping container, packed in human hair, an opportunistic and more-than-slightly creepy morgue attendant, Yamazaki, cuts off her hair (as is his wont) and notices that it grows back.
 This is all the excuse he needs to steal the body and take it home, placing it in a hammock in his studio apartment.
 Over time he learns that the dead woman grows hair in huge, uncontrolled bursts, fuelled by anger.
 And angry she should be, as it turns out the woman was a victim of the black-market organ trade, harvested for her viscera, hair and one of her eyes, probably while conscious.
 As is typical of ghosts in Japanese films, she is driven to take out this anger on anyone who comes to her attention, and the instrument of her revenge is her hair.